 According to the Automotive Trade Policies (《汽車貿易政策》) issued by MOFCOM on August 10, 2005, China encourages the trade of automotive components (including engine components) to develop into large scale, good brand and networked industry by way of franchise and chain operation.
 A supplier or dealer of automobiles or automotive components shall intensify the quality management and improve the product quality as well as service quality.
-No supplier or dealer of automobiles or automotive component that fails to comply with the relevant laws, administrative regulations, compulsory standards and the requirements of compulsory product certification of the state.
+No supplier or dealer of automobiles or automotive components may supply or sell any automotive component that fails to comply with the relevant laws, administrative regulations, compulsory standards and the requirements of compulsory product certification of the state.
 A supplier of automobiles or automotive parts shall inform the general public of the name list of franchised dealers of automotive parts whose accreditation has been granted or abolished on a periodic basis.